sellsjonathan/jibestream/README.md

 ## How to initialize

-As per [Create React App](https://github.com/facebookincubator/create-react-app), `yarn start` to compile and run application, which is accessible at `http://localhost:3000/`
+As per [Create React App](https://github.com/facebookincubator/create-react-app), run `yarn start` from your console to compile and run the application, which after compilation, will be accessible at `http://localhost:3000/`